 - Identify and refer employees with drug and alcohol problems

 Use the following calculator to assess the level of drug abuse at your workplace

 Different government departments, agencies, and companies in the US follow different protocols to drug test their employees.
 However, there are some common instances in which drug test is administered by most employers.

-The Department of Transportation (DOT) has mandated drug tests for safety-sensitive positions that include truck operation, pipelines, railroad, aviation, maritime and safety-centric occupations.
+The U.S. Department of Transportation (DOT) has mandated drug tests for safety-sensitive positions that include truck operation, pipelines, railroad, aviation, maritime and safety-centric occupations.